jeromekithinji/safe-map/README.md

 ## Inspiration

-When navigating unfamiliar areas — whether traveling, commuting, or jogging at night — we realized most maps only focus on getting you somewhere fast, not safely.
+When navigating unfamiliar areas whether traveling, commuting, or jogging at night, we realized most maps only focus on getting you somewhere fast, not safely.
 We wanted a tool that actively helps users avoid high-crime zones, offering safer routes rather than just the shortest paths.
 **SafeMap** was built with a simple goal: help people move smarter, safer, and with more confidence.